handwerkerd/tedana/docs/building_decision_trees.rst

 Before anything data are touched in the function, there should be an ``if only_used_metrics:`` clause that returns ``used_metrics`` for the function call

-Existing functions define ``function_name_idx = f"Step {selector.current_node_idx}: [text of function_name]`` This is used several times in logging and is nice to define only once.
+Existing functions define ``function_name_idx = f"Step {selector.current_node_idx}: [text of function_name]`` This is used in logging and is cleaner to initialize near the top of each function.

-Code the executes ``outputs["node_label"] = custom_node_label`` if there is a user-inputted custom node label or assigned a default node label.
+Each function has code that creates a default node label in ``outputs["node_label"]``.
 The default node lable may be used in decision tree visualization so it should be relatively short.
+Within this section, if there is a user-provided custom_node_label, that should be used instead.

 Calculation nodes should check if the value they are calculating was already calculated and output a warning if the function overwrites and existing value